Strange poems, weird rhymes, weird poems and strange rhymes

-The following weird poems have been written by me over the past few years, usually at moments of heightened excitement or immense boredom.
+I have written the following weird poems over the past few years, usually at moments of heightened excitement or immense boredom.
 Mostly the latter.
+Whether funny, strange, or just plain silly, whenever the inspiration comes, each poem is written down here.

 The worm can turn